mamelara/spack/lib/spack/docs/tutorial_sc16_modules.rst

   modules:
     tcl:
       hash_length: 0
-      whitelist:
-        -  gcc
       blacklist:
-        -  '%gcc@4.8'
+        -  '%gcc@4.9.3'
       all:
         filter:
           environment_blacklist: ['CPATH', 'LIBRARY_PATH']

-If you try to regenerate the module files now you will get an error:
+Try to regenerate the module files now:

 .. code-block:: console

-  $ spack module refresh --module-type tcl --delete-tree -y ==> Error: Name clashes detected in module files:
+  $ spack module refresh --module-type tcl --delete-tree -y ==> Regenerating tcl module files
+  ==> Error: Name clashes detected in module files:

-  file : ~/spack/share/spack/modules/linux-Ubuntu14-x86_64/netlib-scalapack-2.0.2-gcc-6.2.0
+  file : /global/u2/m/mamelara/spack/share/spack/modules/cray-CNL-haswell/netlib-scalapack-2.0.2-gcc-6.2.0
-  spec : netlib-scalapack@2.0.2%gcc@6.2.0~fpic+shared arch=linux-Ubuntu14-x86_64
+  spec : netlib-scalapack@2.0.2%gcc@6.2.0~fpic+shared arch=cray-CNL-haswell
-  spec : netlib-scalapack@2.0.2%gcc@6.2.0~fpic+shared arch=linux-Ubuntu14-x86_64
+  spec : netlib-scalapack@2.0.2%gcc@6.2.0~fpic+shared arch=cray-CNL-haswell
-  spec : netlib-scalapack@2.0.2%gcc@6.2.0~fpic+shared arch=linux-Ubuntu14-x86_64
+  spec : netlib-scalapack@2.0.2%gcc@6.2.0~fpic+shared arch=cray-CNL-haswell
-  spec : netlib-scalapack@2.0.2%gcc@6.2.0~fpic+shared arch=linux-Ubuntu14-x86_64
+  spec : netlib-scalapack@2.0.2%gcc@6.2.0~fpic+shared arch=cray-CNL-haswell

   ==> Error: Operation aborted

 .. note::
   We try to check for errors upfront!
+   Name clashes will happen if you have multiple packages of the same name.
    In Spack we check for errors upfront whenever possible, so don't worry about your module files: as a name clash was detected nothing has been changed on disk.

 The problem here is that without the hashes the four different flavors of ``netlib-scalapack`` map to the same module file name.
 We have the possibility to add suffixes to differentiate them:

 .. code-block:: yaml
  :emphasize-lines: 9-11,14-17